Should Ontario Streamline Environmental Assessments for Municipal Infrastructure?

 What Could Change

-The Municipal Class Environmental Assessment would be revoked entirely.
-Complex municipal projects would follow a new 120-day streamlined process instead of the current multi-year timeline.
-Simpler projects like local roads would only need archaeological assessments.
-Private developers building water and sewage systems would face new requirements they didn't have before.
+The Municipal Class Environmental Assessment would be revoked and replaced with a new streamlined regulation.
+Projects would face a 120-day assessment timeline instead of open-ended processes.
+Lower-impact projects like minor road work would only need archaeological screening.
+Private developers building drinking water or sewage systems would still need full assessments.

 Key Issues

-- Should the Municipal Class Environmental Assessment be replaced with a faster 120-day process?
+- Should the current Municipal Class Environmental Assessment be replaced with a streamlined 120-day process?

-- Which projects should require full environmental assessment versus just archaeological review?
+- Which projects should require full environmental assessments versus archaeological screening only?

-- Are the proposed Indigenous consultation requirements adequate for archaeological assessments?
+- Is the proposed Indigenous consultation process for archaeological assessments adequate?

 How to Participate

-- Review the Updated Proposed Processes and Project Lists to understand which projects would be affected and how the new processes would work.
+- Review the Updated Proposed Processes and Project Lists to understand which projects would be affected.